Ayobamininuola/MS-Project-1/README.md

 2. I want to be able to recommend movies and be able to ask how my recommendations are used.
     * The home page has a little captivating box which asks users if they would love to recommend a movie.
 This is visibly and neatly placed on the home page and the same button when clicked leads to a form for recommendation.
-    * On every page is a link that useers can click to display a recommendation form to suggest movies for others.
+    * On every page is a link that users can click to display a recommendation form to suggest movies for others.
 The form is made simply, easy and quick to fill.

 3. As a returning user, I want to be able to watch suggested movies of the week trailers.
     * On all pages is a link that leads users to the page where suggested movies for that week are.